davidepiu14/django-ml-runner/README.md

 ### Directories
-- twitter_sentiment_analyzer: under this folder we have the django project
+- core: under this folder we have the django project
 - airflow-sentiment: airflow directory (wip), all the fetching/processing phase will be handled with airlfow